 The pastoral counselor needs to have a thorough understanding of crisis theories, and those theories’ relevance to guiding the therapeutic process as a basis for his/her work.
 In addition to understanding core theoretical principles, pastoral counselors need to appreciate contributions from various theoretical approaches to the actual practice of crisis counseling.
 This understanding serves to heighten counselor effectiveness in formulating effective treatment strategies, and in aiding in the delivery of powerful interventions in an efficient and timely manner.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will complete a PowerPoint Presentation based on 1 of the pre-approved topics provided by the instructor.
 This presentation must contain at least 40 slides of content and 10 scholarly sources in addition to the course textbooks.
 A visual illustration must be present on each slide.
-At least 1 biblical integration must be included and current APA format must be used.
+At least 1 biblical integration must be included and current APA standards must be used.

 The student will use the format and materials in the Paleg & Jongsma text to develop a 4-page Treatment Plan covering the first 4 weeks of client sessions.

 The student will interview 5 individuals who have gone through some type of violence-related trauma.
 Each interview will be approximately 15 minutes.
 The results must be transcribed into a composite 300–400-word summary.
-Current APA format must be used.
+Current APA standards must be used.

-The student will write a 12–15-page research-based paper in current APA format that focuses on the topic provided.
+The student will write a 12–15-page research-based paper in current APA standards that focuses on the topic provided.
 The paper must include at least 12 scholarly references in addition to the course textbooks and the Bible.